 No shortage of flavor in this ketofied pork fried rice recipe.
 Great for meal prep or just a quick healthy meal you’ll be eating in less than 15 minutes.
-If you need something quick and easy that will keep you full without slowing you down this low carb fried rice is a must try.
+Need something quick and easy that will keep you full without slowing you down?
+This low carb fried rice recipe is a must try.

-All that being said and I highly recommend giving Berkshire or Kurobuta pork a try if the opportunity presents itself your half eaten pork chop that you bought at Aldi will work just fine.
+All that being said and I highly recommend giving Berkshire or Kurobuta pork a try if you have the opportunity .
 Truly any cut of pork you have on hand will work fine.
-You may even want to mix it up by using a few slices of bacon as well as some lean loin chop meat to add fat and flavor.
 In a pinch I’ve even used diced sausage or spam…”don’t knock it” to step up the flavor in the dish.
 Use whatever pork works for you.
-Not everyone has access to heritage breeds and pasture raised meats, sometimes you have to use what you have on hand, and trust me you can lose weight just fine eating at Aldi.
+Not everyone has access to heritage breeds and pasture raised meats, sometimes you have to use what you have on hand.
+Trust me you can lose weight just fine eating at Aldi.

-Yes, as I’ve explained before in other recipes like my Drunken Noodles or Spicy Thai noodles I use the konjac based product to fill me up without adding calories.
-One bag of miracle rice has only 30 calories and zero net carbs but when added to any recipe it seems to fill me up for hours and hours.
-As far as flavor goes, there is virtually none.
-The little pearls of konjac act as sponges absorbing all of the flavors of the recipe and especially in the case of the miracle rice you barely even notice it’s there.
 Depending on how many meals you want to yield you may want to add an extra bag to stretch the recipe even further.
 If weight loss is one of your goals as it is mine I would definitely recommend any of the miracle noodle or rice products.
-I alway encourage you to rinse them thoroughly under hot water for a minute, pat them dry then sauté them in a pan to get rid of any excess moisture.
+I always encourage you to rinse them thoroughly under hot water for a minute.
+Pat them dry then sauté them in a pan to get rid of any excess moisture.
 This extra step really helps the konjac tighten up and improves the mouthfeel of the dish.

 Thanks as always for trying out this recipe and please tag me on instagram or Facebook if you please.
 I love seeing everyone’s pics and getting feedback on your thoughts.
 You can also comment below and rate the recipes so I can see what types of dishes are most successful.
 Remember, recipes are like roadmaps, you can always take another route